 As the United States transitions back toward more widespread delivery of healthcare and otolaryngologists expand their practice to include non-emergent and time-sensitive patients, they are seeking consistent guidance and principles to reinstitute diagnostic and therapeutic interventions.
 The American Academy of Otolaryngology–Head and Neck Surgery, with the collaboration of the otolaryngology specialty societies, has developed recommendations for a safe return to practice that are being presented in two parts.

 - Part One contains comprehensive general considerations that are applicable to all practice settings and specialty areas of otolaryngologists’ practice.
+Updated on July 1, 2020, to include testing guidelines from the Infectious Diseases Soceity of America.

 - Part Two contains specific recommendations encompassing prioritization and special circumstances related to surgical procedures for all specialty areas.